-- 1) Applicants should hold a clinical qualification (e.g. MBBS, MD, BDS or equivalent), with specialty training beyond medical or dental school (including specialists, family physicians and public health practitioners).^{i, ii} - 2) Applicants who are health science / healthcare professionals with non-medical degrees, such as nurses, pharmacists and other allied health professions listed on MOH's website in clinical practice, possess PhD or equivalent qualifications are eligible to apply.
-Those without PhD or equivalent qualifications, but possess relevant research track record can be considered for award on case-by-case basis. - 3) Applicants working in human clinical research, including epidemiologists and biostatisticians, and whose research is clinically relevant and has potential health impact, will be considered as exceptions on a case-by-case basis. iii - 4) All applicants must be doing research in clinical settings or doing research with clinical and healthcare applications/relevance. - 5) Applicants with non-medical degrees conducting laboratory based research are not eligible. - 6) Applicants must have been an independent PI on at least one national or international peer-reviewed research grant, equivalent to an Health Services Research Grant (HSRG)-level grant.
+- Applicants should hold a clinical qualification (e.g. MBBS, MD, BDS or equivalent), with specialty training beyond medical 1) or dental school (including specialists, family physicians and public health practitioners).i, ii - 2) Applicants who are health science / healthcare professionals with non-medical degrees, such as nurses, pharmacists and other allied health professions listed on this website\ in clinical practice, possess PhD or equivalent gualifications are eligible to apply.
+Those without PhD or equivalent qualifications but possess relevant research track record can be considered for award on case-by-case basis. - Applicants working in human clinical research, including epidemiologists and biostatisticians, and whose research is clinically 3) relevant and has potential health impact, will be considered as exceptions on a case-by-case basis.iii - All applicants must be doing research in clinical settings or doing research with clinical and healthcare applications/relevance.
+4) - Applicants with non-medical degrees conducting laboratory-based research are not eligible.
+5) - 6) Applicants must have been an independent PI on at least one national or international peer-reviewed research grant, with grant quantum equivalent to a Health Services Research Grant (HSRG) / Population Health Research Grant (PHRG) (i.e. approx. \$1M).

-- i.
-Recipients of NMRC Human Capital Awards (i.e., STaR, CSA, HCSA, CIA/CIDA) and Transition Award are exempted. - ii.
-Clinicians with recognised specialty training are: - a.
+- Recipients of NMRC Human Capital Awards (i.e., STaR, CSA, HCSA, CIA/CIDA) and Transition Award are exempted. - Clinicians with recognised specialty training are: ii. - a.
 Clinicians who are accredited by the MOH Specialists Accreditation Board (SAB), Dental Specialists Accreditation Board (DSAB) and Family Physicians Accreditation Board (FPAB). - b.
-Clinicians who do not fulfil the above but are able to demonstrate completion of specialist training in countries which do not have specialist boards/colleges and are holding consultant positions as a specialist may be considered on a case-by-case basis. - iii.
-Applicants who are submitting on an exception basis are to submit their CV (with track records including publication records and grants held as PIs/Co-PIs in the past 5 years) to the Secretariat to determine their eligibility prior to submitting a full proposal.
+Clinicians who do not fulfil the above but are able to demonstrate completion of specialist training in countries which do not have specialist boards/colleges and are holding consultant positions as a specialist may be considered on a case-by-case basis. - Applicants who are submitting on an exception basis are to submit their CV (with track records including publication records and grants held as PIs/Co-PIs in iii. the past 5 years) to the Secretariat to determine their eligibility prior to submitting a full proposal.

-- 7) Applicant must hold the following appointments: - a) A primary appointment in a local public hospital/public health institutions/national specialty centre/public university/Academic Medical Centre (AMC) and be salaried by the institution; and - b) A regular-rank faculty/academic appointment in one of the AMCs or medical schools within 3 months of award conveyance.^v - 8) Applicant must be a Singapore citizen or Permanent Resident at the point of application. - 9) Applicant must generally not be beyond the retirement age at the point of first award. - 10) All research must be conducted in Singapore at a public research institute, hospital/centre or medical school. - 11) Applicant should not have outstanding reports from NMRC grants and other national grants. - 12) Applicant may only submit one application to the human capital/talent awards (i.e. STaR, CSA, HCSA, CIA and TA) for each round of grant call. - 13) Applicant is only allowed up to 2 resubmissions following an unsuccessful first submission.
+- 7) Applicant must hold the following appointments: - a) A primary appointment in a local public hospital/public health institutions/national specialty centre/public university/Academic Medical Centre (AMC) and be salaried by the institution;iv and - b) A regular-rank faculty/academic appointment in one of the AMCs or medical schools within 3 months of award conveyance.v - 8) Applicant must be a Singapore citizen or Permanent Resident at the point of application. - 9) Applicant must generally not be beyond the retirement age in the year of grant call.i - 10) All research must be conducted in Singapore at a public research institute, hospital/centre or medical school. - 11) Applicant should not have outstanding reports from NMRC grants and other national grants. - 12) Applicant may only submit one application to the human capital/talent awards (i.e. STaR, CSA, HCSA, CIA and TA) for each round of grant call. - 13) Applicant is only allowed up to 2 resubmissions following an unsuccessful first submission.

 - iv.
-ASTAR CS scholar from the National Science Scholarship (NSS) (MBBS-PhD) or NSS (MD-PhD) schemes and fulfil the following may apply: - a. hold a primary appointment in a public health institution (PHI), Academic Medical Centre (AMC), or medical school; or - b. hold a primary appointment in ASTAR and a joint appointment in the PHI/AMC/medical school, and the grant application is supported by the PHI/AMC/medical school.
-The PHI/AMC/medical school is to consider if the applicant is able to demonstrate that he/she can act as a bridge between ASTAR and the healthcare system.
+A\STAR CS scholar from the National Science Scholarship (NSS) (MBBS-PhD) or NSS (MD-PhD) schemes and fulfil the following may apply: - a. hold a primary appointment in a public health institution (PHI), Academic Medical Centre (AMC), or medical school; or - b. hold a primary appointment in A\STAR and a joint appointment in the PHI/AMC/medical school, and the grant application is supported by the PHI/AMC/medical school.
+The PHI/AMC/medical school is to consider if the applicant is able to demonstrate that he/she can act as a bridge between A\STAR and the healthcare system.